vgc/vgc/pythonwrappersguide.md

 ```
 PYBIND11_MODULE(foobar, m) {
-    # Used as default arguments
+    // Used as default arguments.
+See pythonwrappersguide.md#default-arguments.
     wrap_foo(m);

-    # Never used as default arguments
+    // Never used as default arguments
     wrap_bar(m);
 }
 ```